kostja/doc/doc/1.7/book/box/box_space.rst

     ---
     ...

-Switch to another terminal, connect to the Tarantool instance and select all tuples from the ``_user`` space:
+Switch to the other terminal, connect to the Tarantool instance and select all tuples from the ``_user`` space:

 .. code-block:: tarantoolsession